 Combined Heat and Power/Cogeneration

 Cogeneration is the process of using a generator to generate electricity and that involves using the heat generated by it to heat buildings, water, or something else.
 This is called Combined Heat and Power (CHP).
-Electricity generators waste most of their fuel as heat, and instead of generating more electricity to power electric heaters, which results in more fuel consumption, the ample amount of heat produced by the generator can be used to heat a fluid that flows through a radiator and use the radiator to heat rooms with or without a fan.
+Electricity generators waste most of their fuel as heat, and instead of generating more electricity to power electric heaters, which results in more fuel consumption, the ample amount of heat produced by the generator can be used to heat a fluid that flows through a radiator and use the radiator to heat buildings with or without a fan.
+This is also sometimes used for district heating.

 More detailed explanation: The generator would heat a fluid passing over it’s engine which would be pumped through a radiator which can have a fan attached to it.
 Heat would be transferred to the radiator’s coils and then fins from the fluid, and then the fan would pass air between those fins, causing the fins to transfer some of the heat to the air, causing the air to become warm.